-Bankruptcy in the United States has had a long and varied history since the framing of the U.S. Constitution.
-Initially, the framers of the Constitution sought to model bankruptcy laws after English law on the subject.
+Bankruptcy in the United States has had a long and varied history.
+Initially, the framers of the Constitution sought to model bankruptcy laws after English common law on the subject.
 However, since the founding of the U.S., the law has taken many twists and turns.

 First Federal Bankruptcy Law

 In 1800, Congress passed the first federal law relating to bankruptcy, called the Bankruptcy Act of 1800.
-Similar to many state bankruptcy systems at the time, the Bankruptcy Act of 1800 was very creditor oriented and only permitted involuntary bankruptcies of merchant debtors.
+Similar to many state bankruptcy systems at the time, the Bankruptcy Act of 1800 was very creditor-oriented and only permitted involuntary bankruptcies of merchant debtors.
 There were no provisions for individuals to file on their own.
 Some crafty debtors figured out that they could ask a friendly creditor to initiate the bankruptcy case.
 However, due to many complaints of corruption and favoritism, the law was repealed just three years later.
 The states continued to run various bankruptcy systems in the absence of federal law.

 The Next Federal Bankruptcy Law

-In 1841, after the financial panic of 1837, Congress passed another bankruptcy law, called the Bankruptcy Act of 1841.
+After the financial panic of 1837, Congress passed another bankruptcy law, called the Bankruptcy Act of 1841.
 For the first time, this bankruptcy law permitted debtors to file their own voluntary bankruptcies without a creditor to initiate it.
 This was a revolution in insolvency law.
 In fact, a debtor could file for bankruptcy and receive a discharge of debt.
 In addition, any individual could be a debtor, not just a merchant as under the 1800 law.
 The power to grant the discharge and judge other matters relating to bankruptcy rested with the United States District Courts.

 After another financial panic and the U.S. Civil War, Congress decided to try again and passed The Bankruptcy Act of 1867.
 The 1867 Act was very detailed and covered a variety of situations.
 This law was the first to allow involuntary bankruptcies for any individual, not just merchants.
 The United States District Courts were required to appoint a "register in bankruptcy" in the performance of duties relating to bankruptcies.
 The registers were essentially the earliest bankruptcy judges.

 Reform of 1978

 After several amendments to the 1898 law, Congress passed the Bankruptcy Reform Act of 1978.
 This law made comprehensive and sweeping changes to the bankruptcy system.
 This law brought into effect what is known as the "Bankruptcy Code."
 This law made a variety of changes, including drastically increasing the scope of the power of bankruptcy judges.